 Gaming communities have embraced spooky fonts for Discord use more than almost any other platform.
 Server names, role titles, channel headers, and usernames are all fair game.
 Skull Gothic and Glitch Decay styles are community favorites.

 One important note: always test your chosen Unicode style inside the app before finalizing it; some characters render differently in Discord's font stack compared to mobile browsers.
+For year-round Discord text beyond Halloween themes, check our discord text styles page.

 YouTube and Streaming